kumarraja2k05/Smart-Meter-Pricing-System/README.md

 ## Story Wall

-At JOI energy the development team use a story wall or Kanban board to keep track of features or "stories" as they are worked on.
+At Smart energy the development team use a story wall or Kanban board to keep track of features or "stories" as they are worked on.

 The wall you will be working from today has 7 columns: